 A student governing body composed of 4 officers and 11 elected positions.
 For more information on this student club please contact club advisors Teresa Donate Tdonate@northampton.edu or Miranda Baker firstname.lastname@example.org.
 Apply to be a Student Senate member (PDF).

 The Sustainability Committee is comprised of students, faculty, and staff who meet monthly to address campus issues regarding the environment.
 Our current focus is on recycling, plastic waste reduction, and engaging the college and larger community in environmental learning through practices of sustainable agriculture.
-To get involved contact professors Anita Forrester firstname.lastname@example.org or Stephanie J. Kotz email@example.com.
+To get involved contact professor Anita Forrester email@example.com.